 We know that our clients rate highly our designs which respond innovatively and sensitively to their design briefs and site contexts, and we know that they appreciate the benefit they gain from our technical expertise.

 The practice is led by its four Directors Nicky Watson, Kevin Turnbull, Adam Vaughan and Mura Mullan who maintain a direct, ‘hands on’ approach to project involvement.
-Our founders Jane Darbyshire and David Kendall continue to have a hugely positive impact upon our work, Jane’s approach to design is embedded in the practice ethos and David acts as Design Consultant within the practice having significant input into the high standards of design and project delivery throughout our work.
+Our founders Jane Darbyshire and David Kendall continue to have a hugely positive impact upon our work, their approach to design being embedded in the practice ethos.

 We are delighted to say that over the years the quality of our work has been reflected in over 100 architectural awards, including the RIBA Building of the Year Award (now the Stirling Prize) for St Oswald’s Hospice.